drush-ops/drush/docs/generators.md

   1. Write a class similar to [ExampleGenerator](https://github.com/drush-ops/drush/tree/12.x/sut/modules/unish/woot/src/Generators).
 Implement your custom logic in the generate() method.
 Typically this class is placed under the src/Generators directory.
   2. Add a .twig file to the same directory.
 This template specifies what gets output from the generator.
-  4. Add your class to your module's drush.services.yml file ([example](https://github.com/drush-ops/drush/blob/12.x/sut/modules/unish/woot/drush.services.yml#L19-L23)).
-Use the tag `drush.generator.v3` instead of `drush.command`.
-  5. Perform a `drush cache:rebuild` to compile your drush.services.yml changes into the Drupal container.

 ## Auto-discovered Generators (PSR4)

 Generators that don't ship inside Drupal modules are called *global* generators.
+For example see [CustomDrushGenerator](https://github.com/drush-ops/drush/blob/12.x/tests/fixtures/lib/Drush/Generators/CustomDrushGenerator.php).
 In general, it is better to use modules to carry your generators.
 If you still prefer using a global generator, please note:

 1. The generator class should be PSR4 auto-loadable.
 1. The generator class namespace, relative to base namespace, should be `Drush\Generators`.
 For instance, if a Drush generator provider third party library maps this PSR4 autoload entry: